sakshiaparelwar/week1Assignment/README.md

 ## Portfolio

-*This file is assigment for week-1 of My Mern stack Internship*
+*This file is assigment of My Mern stack Internship*